tomchen/font-template/README.md

 ### Use existing free and open-source font file

 Instead of creating a font file with FontForge from scrach, it's sometimes a good idea to use an existing free and open-source font file as a base and fallback font.
 Typical open-source fonts with good glyph coverage are Adobe's [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro/tree/release/TTF) and [Source Serif Pro](https://github.com/adobe-fonts/source-serif-pro/tree/release/TTF).
 Choose a weight such as "Regular", depending on your needs.
 Open the font file with FontForge, edit it to create your font.
 However, if you use an existing font, you may need to edit not only A-Z, a-z but also their [ligatures](https://fontforge.org/docs/tutorial/editexample4.html#creating-a-ligature) such as "ff" and "fi".

+### Do not use empty glyphs

+When you select glyphs in Illustrator's "Export for Screens" window, you should not select empty glyphs, otherwise, you will see "I'm sorry this file is too complex for me to understand (or is erroneous)" warning when you executing `batch_import_svg.py` script.
+Nevertheless, the script will not be interrupted and will continue to generate the `output.sfd` file.

+### Update your font_template.ai before 2020-08-19

+On 19 August 2020, the project's `font_template.ai` file was updated (many artboard names were changed, e.g. `44 ,` were changed to `44 comma`) to fix an [Unicode filename issue](https://github.com/tomchen/font-template/issues/3).
+If you have downloaded `font_template.ai` before 2020-08-19 and made your `.ai` file based on the old version, you may optionally update the artboard names in your `font_template.ai` by executing an Adobe Illustrator script file [**`/other_files/update_artboard_names.js`**](https://github.com/tomchen/font-template/raw/master/other_files/update_artboard_names.js): open your `.ai` file in Adobe Illustrator, in the menu, click "File" -> "Scripts" -> "Other Script...", find and select `/other_files/update_artboard_names.js` file, click "Open", done.
+After the update, delete then regenerate your glyph SVG files in `SVG` folder.
+If you haven't encountered any Unicode or filename related problem, you may continue to use the old version.

 ### Web fonts (alphabet or icon)